Genericity for non-wandering surface flows: Structural stability

-The $C^r$ ($r = 0,1$) structurally stability does not hold.
-Indeed, the regular singularity can be replaced by a closed ball with nonempty interior.
-However there are a few topologically stable flows on $\S^2$.
-Recall that $v$ is topologically stable in $\chi^0_{\mathrm{nw}}$ if for any $w \in \chi_{nw}^0$ $C^0$-near $v$, there is a surjective continuous map which takes the orbits of $w$ onto the orbits of $v$.
-The surjective continuous map is called the semi-conjugacy.
+The continuous structurally stability does not hold on the sphere $\S^2$ (resp. $\mathbb{P}^2$).
+Indeed, the regular singular point can be replaced by a closed ball with nonempty interior.
+However we will show that there are a few topologically stable flows on $\S^2$ (resp. $\mathbb{P}^2$) in the next section.